valtix-security/terraform-aws-setup/README.md

       "name" = "valtix_inventory_role-name"
     }
     ```
-* `valtix_inventory_role_arn` - IAM Role used by EventBridge to push real time inventory updates to the Valtix Controller (Backward Compatibility, use the map above for new deployments)
 * `z_console_urls` - Friendly AWS Console URLs for the IAM roles

 ## Running as root module